albertstarfield/project-zephyrine/README.md

 [@antimatter15](https://github.com/antimatter15/alpaca.cpp) for their contributions in creating the alpaca.cpp component.
 [@ggerganov](https://github.com/ggerganov/llama.cpp) for their pivotal role in the development of the llama.cpp component and the GGML base backbone behind alpaca.cpp.
 Meta and Stanford for their invaluable creation of the LLaMA and Alpaca models, respectively, which have laid the groundwork for the project's AI capabilities.
-Additionally, special appreciation goes to [@keldenl](https://github.com/keldenl) for providing arm64 builds for MacOS and [@W48B1T](https://github.com/W48B1T) for providing Linux builds, which have greatly enhanced the project's accessibility and usability across different platforms.
+Additionally, special appreciation goes to [@keldenl](https://github.com/keldenl) for providing arm64 builds for MacOS and [@W48B1T](https://github.com/W48B1T) for providing Linux builds, which have greatly enhanced the project's accessibility and usability across different platforms and finally for Amaryllis Cortex Base code based on [SiriLLaMa](https://github.com/0ssamaak0/SiriLLama) by 0ssamaak0.

 Lastly, although the project may not garner widespread attention as [@Willy030125](https://github.com/Willy030125/alpaca-electron-GGML-v2-v3), we acknowledge and cherish the efforts put forth by all contributors.
 Let this work be a testament to the dedication and collective collaboration that underpin academic and technological advancements.

-With deep appreciation for everyone involved, Project Zephyrine signs off.
+With deep appreciation for everyone involved, Zephyrine Foundation, for now signs off.